sdondley/ClimateChangeChat/perl.md

         * wouldn't be the first time

 ## Advanced set up
-* If you want convenient mappings and cooler stuff like fancier code completion and snippets, follow these steps:
+* If you want convenient mappings and cooler stuff like fancier code completion and snippets, follow the steps below

 ### Step 1: Do steps 1 and 2 in the basic setup
+* Already did these steps?
-* If you've already done them, don't forget to remove the one-line snippet in step 2 before proceeding
+    * **Don't forget to remove the one-line snippet in step 2 before proceeding**

 ### Step 2: Install these plugins into neovim (in addition to the `neovim/nvim-lspconfig` plugin):
     hrsh7th/nvim-cmp